acidus99/Apple-II-History/Posts/14 - DOS.md

 In the case of Apple's Disk II, it was designed with 35 concentric circles ("streets") called tracks.
 Each track is subdivided into 16 segments ("houses") called sectors.
 Each sector can hold 256 bytes of information.
 In the hardware system that Wozniak designed, the timing hole near the center of the floppy disk was not used by the hardware to keep track of which sector was passing the head at any particular time.
 Because of that, it was necessary for the software to identify in a different way where one sector ended and the next sector began.
 A complicated method was used of specially encoding each of the 256 bytes so they have a standard, recognizable appearance to a program that is controlling the disk drive, plus some other specialized bytes that identify the start and end of a sector.
 Although it did decrease somewhat the storage capacity of the disk, the cost savings in less complicated hardware compensated for it.

-DOS 3.1 - STRUCTURE & FUNCTION WITH BASIC
+## DOS 3.1 - Structure & Function with BASIC

 With this background, let's get back to tracing the gap between Woz's demo DOS and Apple's first official release, DOS 3.1.
 Worth and Lechner in their book, _Beneath Apple DOS_, divided DOS up into four parts according to function and location in memory.
 When a computer needs an operating system, it's because there is a need to insulate the user from the complexity of trying to control the hardware.
 Consider the four parts of DOS as layers; as you get closer to the bottom layer, you are closer to the hardware (the raw data on the disk and direct control of the disk drive), but you also increase greatly the difficulty of managing it.
 The farther up you go, the easier it is to manage things on the disk, but the less direct is the control of the disk data and hardware.
 [PH1], [PH2] When Wozniak wrote his disk controller (driver) routines, he worked at the deepest layer, directly manipulating the disk hardware and raw data.
 This involved some complex timing and error checking for reading and writing data to the disk.
 This section is also where the program lies that erases the disk and creates the sectors and their addresses.
 In memory, this layer of DOS started at $B800 on a 48K Apple II.
 [PH2], [PH3]